Volograms/volograms_unreal4_plugin/README.md

 * Source code included in this plugin copyright 2021 Volograms is provided under the terms of the MIT licence (see LICENSE.md).
 * Other terms apply to third-party code found in the `Source/ThirdParty` sub-directory:
-    * This plugin depends on [ffmpeg](https://www.ffmpeg.org/) for video playback, which is included in the plugin.
+    * This plugin depends on [FFmpeg](https://www.ffmpeg.org/) for video playback, which is included in the plugin.
 This is used under the LGPL licence.
-    * The source code for ffmpeg, and various notices, must be attached to any distribution of this plugin.
-See the ffmpeg website's Legal page for further details.
+    * The source code for FFmpeg, and various notices, must be attached to any distribution of this plugin.
+See the FFmpeg website's [Legal](https://ffmpeg.org/legal.html) page for further details.
     * The MPEG-4 and h264 standards are used by this plugin, which may not be suitable for some commercial uses.

 ### Known Issues ###